moiSentineL/moisentinel.github.io/src/pages/blog.md

 - that <a href="https://archive.is/msBIv">reddit</a> user.
 </p>

 Hey there!
 Welcome to my brain dump.
-It's contains stuff related to philosophy, life, people, observations and the occasional musing on the absurdity of life.
+It contains stuff related to philosophy, life, people, observations and the occasional musing on the absurdity of life.

 You're free to read the posts as you like, but to get started, you can  view the [top posts](/blog/top/) or the [archive](/blog/archive/).
 You can also scroll down to the bottom of this page and browse by #tags.